BILL MOYERS: This week on Moyers & Company… Wendell Berry, poet and prophet.

 BILL MOYERS: Wendell Berry, thank you for…

-They’re our sort of accomplices in figuring how healthy and together our landscapes really are.
+There’re sort of accomplices in figuring how healthy and together our landscapes really are.
 One of the reasons I like being out with bees is that you do sort of slow down and enter their world a little bit.
-I think they’re quite beautiful, I like watching -- I confess -- I like watching in the early spring the first few days of bees coming back with pollen and just sort of looking at the pollen in their saddle bags as they return and seeing what color it is and figuring out where it must have-- what tree it must have come from, whatever.
-And they are beautiful and that you get a sense of indefatigability, I mean, this is an impossible task to, you know, three grains at a time produce enough honey to keep the colony alive over the winter, and yet they do it and there is something quite beautiful about that too.
+I think they’re quite beautiful, I like watching -- I confess -- I like watching in early spring the first few days of bees coming back with pollen and just sort of looking at the pollen in their saddle bags as they return and seeing what color it is and figuring out where--what tree it must of come from whatever.
+And there’re beautiful and that you get a sense of indefatigability, I mean, this is an impossible task to, you know, three grains at a time produce enough honey at time to keep the colony alive over the winter, and yet they do it and there is something quite beautiful about that too.

 I think most bee keepers are fascinated by bees themselves.
 This perfect example of the idea that humans could cooperate with another species to both of their mutual benefit we don’t have very many examples of that in our society but that’s what a bee hive is.